 In order to apply to pay in instalments, the taxpayer must pay at least 25% of the tax due before applying.
-The payment plan must show an intention to pay the full amount within a maximum period of 12 months.
-The taxpayer should also offer, and provide evidence of, a guarantee, typically in the form of an asset that could be seized by RRA in the event of non-compliance with the approved payment plan.
+The payment plan must show an intention to pay the full amount within a maximum period of 12 months (extension with the consent of the Commissioner General, only).
+The taxpayer should also offer, and provide evidence of, a guarantee, typically in the form of an asset that could be seized by RRA in the event of noncompliance with the approved payment plan.